Icinga/icinga2/doc/7-icinga-template-library.md

 Check command object for `check_update.exe` plugin.
 Querying Microsoft for Windows updates can take multiple seconds to minutes.
 An update is treated as important when it has the WSUS flag for SecurityUpdates or CriticalUpdates.

+> **Note**
+>
+> The Network Services Account which runs Icinga 2 by default does not have the required
+> permissions to run this check.

 Custom attributes:

 Name                | Description